Eric Gerets: Standard Liège

+AC Milan

+Gerets signed with Italian giants AC Milan in 1983.
+However, his contract was terminated prematurely, but not for sporting reasons.
+It was discovered that, in order to secure the championship title and to spare players from injuries for the European final against Barcelona, Standard had approached the Waterschei players in 1982 to take it easy in their final league match against Standard.
+Several Standard players at the time and trainer Raymond Goethals were subsequently suspended for this.

+MVV

+MVV Maastricht contracted Gerets in 1984, but he would eventually only play four matches for the club.
+Three of those were against PSV, after which the Eindhoven club was convinced and quickly signed the Belgian to a contract in the summer of 1985.

 PSV

 In 1985, Gerets joined PSV playing together with Ruud Gullit, Frank Arnesen, Huub Stevens and Willy van de Kerkhof followed by Brazilian star Romário.
 In 1986, Gerets won the title with PSV, and after the departure of Gullit in 1987, Gerets became the new captain.
-Under Guus Hiddink PSV won the league and cup double three years in a row, Gerets scoring twice in the cup final against Roda JC.
-In 1988 PSV reached the UEFA European Cup final facing Benfica.
-After 120 minutes, it was still 0–0; PSV eventually won on penalties.
+Under Guus Hiddink PSV won the league and cup double three consecutive seasons, Gerets scoring twice in the 1987–88 cup final against Roda JC.
+In 1988, PSV reached the UEFA European Cup final after eliminating Real Madrid in the semi-finals.
+The score against Benfica was also 0–0 after 120 minutes; PSV eventually won on penalties.

 In 1990, Bobby Robson was appointed as Hiddink's successor.
-Under Robson, Gerets won another two titles with PSV then he retired at the end of the 1991–1992 season at the age of 37.
+Under Robson, Gerets won another two titles with PSV then he retired at the end of the 1991–1992 season at the age of 38.
+In his seven seasons at the club, Gerets had won six national titles, three national cups and one European cup.

+In the following years, Gerets would be regularly honored as a true club icon ("Best PSV team ever", "PSV player of the century", "PSV Walk of Fame").